Government ends unnecessary divorce ‘blame game’

 The government has today (9th April) announced that it is introducing legislation in England and Wales whereby couples will no longer have to prove fault to get divorced.

-What evidence will you now need to provide?
+What evidence will divorcing couples now need to provide?

-The elimination of these ‘blame’ factors is replaced with the requirement to provide a statement of irretrievable breakdown, which will be retained as the sole ground for divorce.
+In place of these ‘blame’ factors, separating couples will need to provide a statement of irretrievable breakdown.
+This statement will be retained as the sole ground for divorce.

 When does this change come into force?

-Today’s announcement states that the legislation will be introduced ‘as soon as parliamentary time allows’.
+Today’s announcement stated that the legislation will be introduced ‘as soon as parliamentary time allows’.

-The change comes after the Ministry of Justice’s consultation back in December 2018, which received strong support nationwide from family lawyers who want to see a divorce process where couples are not forced to blame each other for marriage breakdown or else wait for a period of separation.
+The change comes after the Ministry of Justice’s consultation back in December 2018.
+This received strong support nationwide from family lawyers who want to see a divorce process where couples are not forced to blame each other for marriage breakdown, or else wait for a period of separation.

 How we can help

-There is no doubt that the government’s decision will help to reduce conflict and hostility during what can be the most stressful experience someone has in their lifetime, and will likewise prove beneficial in cases involving children.
+There is no doubt that the government’s decision will help to reduce conflict and hostility during what can be the most stressful experience someone has in their lifetime.
+It will likewise prove beneficial in cases involving children.

-At Barcan+Kirby, our specialist team of divorce solicitors have decades of experience working with every aspect of divorce, including the legal process of ending a marriage, making a financial settlement and arrangements for children.
+At Barcan+Kirby, our specialist team of divorce solicitors have decades of experience working with every aspect of divorce.
+We advise on the legal process of ending a marriage, making a financial settlement and arrangements for children.